New line Bettembourg – Luxembourg

 The project takes into account the development requirements of various related projects, such as the future transfers platform Howald, the six-lane extension of the A3 motorway, the extension of the motorway service area in Berchem, the redesign of the junction (N31) in Livange, the removal of the level crossing (PN4a) in the Rue Lentz in Bettembourg, the multimodal platform for combined transport in Bettembourg-Dudelange, the new signal box in Bettembourg as well as the future renvewal of the train station in Bettembourg.

-The studies, as well as other parts of the project, are co-financed by the European Union.
+The studies, as well as the implementation of the railway platform and the construction of several engineering structures are co-funded by the European Union.

 confinanceue2.jpg